 |Frequency range||20 Hz – 20000 Hz|

-Very few earbuds in this price range are content to deliver an inconspicuous-looking model that just sound good.
-Sony comes to mind, but then again Sony is a global giant that really doesn’t feel the need to remind you who it is.
+Very few earbuds in this price range are content to deliver an inconspicuous-looking model that just sounds good.
+Sony comes to mind, but then again, Sony is a global giant that really doesn’t feel the need to remind you who it is.
 Skullcandy is not like this.

 The Ink’d 2 earbuds, much like the majority of its competitors, go for an aggressively attention-grabbing design.
-And the Ink’d 2 visually stands out in pretty much the only way earbuds can stand out – with flashy colors.
-If you just thought of a color, chances the Ink’d 2 is available in it.
+The Ink’d 2 visually stands out in pretty much the only way earbuds can stand out – with flashy colors.
+If you just thought of a color, chances are the Ink’d 2 is available in it.

 The straight cable helps avoid tangles to some extent, but we can’t in good conscience call it tangle-free just because of how thin it is.
 Although you could praise the cable for its addition of a gold-plated 3.5 mm plug.